tshepang/blog/content/Rust week of 2017-11-09.md

 tags = ['Rust']
 +++

-I\'ve done nothing regarding the previous two weeks, but this week had a look at Elasticsearch crates, as part of an effort to do some functional testing of the system at work.
+I've done nothing regarding the previous two weeks, but this week had a look at Elasticsearch crates, as part of an effort to do some functional testing of the system at work.
 What I found was [a forest of APIs] without a good guide, but eventually ended up with something that